Akiruhanui/UNOFFICIAL_Walker_CAD_3D_Model/README.md

 Additionally, a SLDASM (SolidWorks Education) file has been included with the walker assembly.
 If this assembly file is to be used, **you must either use the SLDPRT files or export the STEP files as SLDPRT files and replace the parts in the assembly**.
 The mates have been defined in the assembly so that the walker is capable of folding/unfolding.

 This was possible due to the permission and help of Allah (SWT), as is the case with everything.
-Additional help came from Alberta Health Services, who allowed our team to borrow the walker for our project, and the support of BMERIT.

 ****
 ![Walker_CAD_SolidWorks_Screenshot](Images/Walker_CAD_SolidWorks.jpg)